 They outsource everything.
 The designs, the fulfillment and shipping, the marketing, the customer service.
 Everything.
 This is in and of itself a whole other post I could go into but it is possible to be completely hands free with this style of business.
-Purchase designs, hire a Virtual Assistant to manage everything, partner with a POD company and you’re done.
-There’s guys who do this with several stores or sites, pretty neat in my opinion but you have to really have an incredible team and know what you are doing to be successful using this model.
+Purchase designs, hire a Virtual Assistant to manage everything, partner with a POD company, and you’re done.
+There are guys who do this with several stores or sites, which pretty neat in my opinion but you have to really have an incredible team and know what you are doing to be successful using this model.
 For me, I enjoy being involved with my business still but having the majority of it be automated so my time is freed up.

 Okay, moving on…

 After deciding on your business model then its time to decide WHERE to sell your shirts.

 The top platforms include: